Ara-Chobanyan/Find-Students-Average/README.md

 # Todo

 - [x] Make a function that finds the average of a slice.
-- [ ] Make a data structure of students
-- [ ] Make a function that creates new students.
+- [ ] Make a data structure of students, as well a function that creates new students.

 # Credit
 Helped me for converting user inputs into slices